disarticulate/build-latest-nginx/README.md

  4. If compile is ok, it will ask to <code>make install</code>.

  5. If you had nginx before on the same server, systemd and sysv configurations can be used without any change.
-If you not, they will be installed, unless answer is no. Provided configure options respond to debian defaults.
+If you not, they will be installed, unless answer is no. Provided configure options correspond to debian defaults.